michael-mcanulty/md-datetimepicker/README.md

 Download

-- Download the typescript files from GitHub in the src folder.
+- Download the Typescript files from GitHub in the src folder.
 Create a folder in your app root called datetimepicker.

 Or